Wizard254-ux/garbageSystem/API_Documentation.md

 - `route` (string, required for clients)
 - `pickUpDay` (string, required for clients): monday, tuesday, etc.
 - `address` (string, required for clients)
+- `clientType` (string, required for clients): residential or commercial
+- `serviceStartDate` (string, required for clients): YYYY-MM-DD format
+- `monthlyRate` (number, required for clients): Monthly service fee in KES

 #### POST /auth/register/organization
 Register a new organization (Admin only).